xsf/xmpp.org/content/blog/newsletter/2019-11-08-newsletter.md

 Thanks to Nyco, MDosch, Daniel, Guus, Link Mauve, and mwild1 for their help in creating it!

-Please follow our Twitter account [@xmpp](https://twitter.com/xmpp), and relay the XMPP news.
+Please follow our [Mastodon](https://fosstodon.org/@xmpp) account, and relay the XMPP news.

 ## License